LaboratoireMecaniqueLille/Braking_tribometer_command/doc/help.md

 Welcome to the documentation of the LML breaking tribometer.

-The goal of this document is to provide user and developper level help for this Python program, meant to drive the breaking tribometer.
+The goal of this document is to provide user and developer level help for this Python program, meant to drive the breaking tribometer.
-It was developped by Victor Couty on Sept/Oct 2017.
+It was developed by Victor Couty on Sept/Oct 2017.
 The code of this project is hosted on [GitHub](https://github.com/LaboratoireMecaniqueLille/Tribo.git).